Kosmorro/libdoc/model/Event.md

 #### `get_description(self, show_details: bool = True) -> str:`

+> **⚠️ Deprecated**
+>
+> This function will be removed in version 2.0.
+If you are using it, it should be replaced with your own implementation.

 Returns a textual description of the event, ready to be displayed.

 ##### Arguments: